o3de/o3de.org/content/docs/user-guide/features/components/reference/shape/cylinder-shape.md

 date: 2021-03-05
 ---

+{{< preview-migrated >}}

 The **Cylinder Shape** component creates a transparent cylinder that's oriented on the local Z axis.
 The dimensions of the cylinder can be edited with the **Height** and **Radius** properties.
 The Cylinder Shape component is not a mesh, but rather a helper geometry that can be used to define volumes for spawners, shape gradients, audio, vegetation, PhysX, and any application that can utilize the Shape EBus.
-For more information on using Shape components, see [Shape components](/docs/user-guide/features/components/reference/shape/intro.md).
+For more information on using Shape components, see [Shape components](/docs/user-guide/features/components/reference/shape/_index.md).

 ## Provider ##